 There is one exception.
 Sometimes adults, like firefighters who battle forest fires, have to fight fire with fire.
-They may need in some way to over power an angry child, or an out-of-bounds adult, in order to get them to cease their bad behaviour.
+They may need in some way to overpower an angry child, or an out-of-bounds adult, in order to get them to cease their bad behavior.

 5. Impulsivity [poor impulse control]

 Children strike out impulsively when they feel hurt or mad.
 They speak recklessly or take impulsive action without pausing to think about the potential consequences.
 Similarly, instead of listening to others’ viewpoints, they impulsively interrupt them.

 Emotionally mature adults pause, resisting the impulse to shoot out hurtful words or actions.
 They calm themselves.
 They then think through the problem, seeking more information and analyzing options.